On Twitter

 Why Is Probation Monitoring a Job of Tomorrow?

 Prison populations are expanding, increasing the likelihood that more low-level criminals will be placed on probation rather than incarcerated to help alleviate jail overcrowding.
-As a result, employment opportunities for probation officers, who oversee these offenders, are expected to grow 11 percent by 2016, according to the Bureau of Labor Statistics.
+As a result, employment opportunities for probation officers, who oversee these offenders, are expected to grow 11 percent, according to the Bureau of Labor Statistics.
 Probation officers make an average salary of $45,500 annually.

 What Does a Probation Officer Do?